Keyur23/Data-Wrangling-Using-Python/README.md

 ---

 ## 🎉 Conclusion
-By completing this lab, you now understand how to:
+By completing this, you now understand how to:
 ✔ Handle missing data
 ✔ Correct data formatting
 ✔ Normalize and standardize data